In this article, we will be trying to show that:

-Another way we could approach this problem is using the formula of the Chain Rule.
-This states that
+Another way we could approach this problem is using the Chain Rule, which states:

 \[\begin{align*} \dfrac{d}{dx}(f(g(x))) = f'(g(x)) \cdot g'(x). \end{align*}\]